Complete Dachshund Puppy Guide: 10 Tips for New Puppy Parents

 Male or Female Dachshund?

-On the other hand, as an adult with my own family, my story is slightly different.
+On the other hand, as an adult with my own family, my experience is slightly different.
 My male Dachshunds can’t be left alone in my home for more than one hour without getting into some sort of trouble.
-My doxies do require a kennel or playpen when we leave our home, and kenneling services when we go on vacation.
+They require a playpen when we leave home, and boarding services when we go on vacation (or they come with us).

-Now, does this mean males and females are quite different as far as behavior?
-I had a long discussion with a women I met at a doxie festival about the male and female doxie difference.
+I had a long discussion with a woman I met at a Dachshund festival about the male and female doxies.

-She has had 10 females over the years and 1 male.
-She observed that the female doxies are much more independent, while the males tend to require a bit more love and attention from their owners.
+She had owned 10 different doxies over the years and observed that the females were much more independent, while the males often required a bit more love and attention from their owners.

 • Dog Bowls